ludo6577/VrMultiplatform/README.md

 ```

 Uncomment next three line if you want to save your keystore userName and Password in this file (not recommended).
-If you don't you will have to enter your credential in the **Player Settings** panel
+If you don't you will have to enter your credential in the **Player Settings** panel the first time you compile your project.

 ```C#
 //private static string keystorePath;